andyrids/picoproject/README.md

 ![CLI install](./docs/img/PICOPROJECT_INSTALL.png)

-It is possible to specify the install directory using the '--directory' option.
-The following command would install the `umqtt.simple` package to the current working directory:
+It is possible to specify the install directory using the **--directory** option.
+The following command would install the *umqtt.simple* package to the current working directory:

 ```bash
 (project) CLI install umqtt.simple --directory .